 Supply Chain: The mission of Supply Chain Services is to provide leadership and value-driven innovation to implement end-to-end solutions in managing products, services and capital equipment decisions, sourcing and acquisition, implementation and utilization in support of the mission of Orlando Health.

-Diversity & Minority Business Development: Orlando Health’s Diversity & Minority Business Development Department serves to support the introduction of diverse vendors to Orlando Health and HPA.
-The supplier diversity program’s main objective is to provide diverse suppliers equal access to business opportunities at Orlando Health and HPA.
-See the ‘Vendor Classifications’ section of this document for details on the classifications of organizations Orlando Health and HPA wish to support.
+Diversity & Minority Business Development: Orlando Health’s Diversity & Minority Business Development Department serves to support the introduction of diverse vendors to Orlando Health.
+The supplier diversity program’s main objective is to provide diverse suppliers equal access to business opportunities at Orlando Health.
+See the ‘Vendor Classifications’ section of this document for details on the classifications of organizations Orlando Health wish to support.

 Upcoming Opportunities for Vendors